-How to Apply to the Cinema and Digital Arts Program
+How to Apply to the Cinema Arts Program

-In order to apply and be accepted into the cinema production, animation and visual effects or screenwriting program, prospective students must go through a two-step process:
+In order to apply and be admitted into the cinema production, animation and visual effects or screenwriting program, prospective students must go through a two-step process:

-- Academic acceptance: Apply to Point Park admissions for academic acceptance (Apply to Point Park if you have not already submitted an application).
+- Academic admittance: Apply to Point Park Admission Office for academic admittance (Apply to Point Park if you have not already submitted an application).

 Video: Artistic Portfolio Submission